 |wheelbase: 2224 mm (87.6 in)||front track:

 |Fuel tank||90~120 litres|

 Produced at only 214 units, the Sport quattro is one of the most coveted and expensive Audis of all time.
 It was Audi’s gambit at turning the quattro into a competitive Group B car which resulted in an amazing homologation special.
 It sported a much shorter wheelbase (12.6″) than the normal quattro plus using the steeper 80/4000 model windshield.
-Its turbocharged five cylinder behemoth was tuned to produce a hefty 302 HP in street trim which officially makes it the most powerful of all Group B homologation road cars that actually competed in rallies (all other specials had around 250 HP).
+Its turbocharged five cylinder behemoth was tuned to produce a hefty 302 HP in street trim which officially makes it the most powerful of all Group B homologation road cars that actually competed in rallies (all other rally specials had around 250 HP in street trim).

 It is note to mention that the official designation of the homologation model is the “Sport quattro”, while the “S1” actually refers to the rally evolution model itself.
 For more information about the correct spelling of Audi’s legendary car, CLICK HERE!

 |Production||1983~1984 (214 units)||Assembly: Ingolstadt, Germany|

 |Output power – torque||302 HP @ – rpm||243 lb-ft @ – rpm|

 |Materials||Block: N/A||Cylinder Head: Aluminum|